tjd1234/cmpt225summer2023/lecture_notes/week3/analysis.md

 ## Algorithm Analysis

-A **data structure** is a systematic way of organizing and accessing data.
+A **data structure** is a systematic way of organizing data.
+For example, arrays, strings, and linked-lists are examples of data structures.
 An **algorithm** is a step-by-step procedure for performing some task in a finite amount of time.
 Algorithms and data structures work together.
-The data structure you use often determines the algorithm you use, and vice versa.
+Data structures and algorithms usually work together: the data structure you use often determines the algorithm you use, and vice versa.

 We will usually be interested in the **running time** of an algorithm, i.e. how fast it is.
+We do this by counting how many times some **key operation** the algorithm executes.

 Sometimes we will also be interested in the **memory usage** of an algorithm.

 ### Empirical Analysis of Algorithms

-One way to study the running time of an algorithm is to implement it and perform experiments.
+One way to determine an algorithm's running time is to implement it and perform experiments.
 This is called **empirical analysis**.
 While this can be quite useful, it has some drawbacks:

-- experiments can only be done on a relatively small set of inputs, restricted by the time and memory available on your computer
+- experiments can only be done on a relatively small set of inputs, limited by the time and memory available on your computer
 - when comparing algorithms, it can be hard to be sure that the experimental conditions are the same, e.g. different computers run at different speeds
 - the algorithm has to be implemented and debugged, which can be time-consuming